 Below are the tools I use in my business and with my clients.
 If I recommend something on this page, it’s because I personally use it and have found it to be helpful - and I'm sure you will too.

 Website / Blogging Resources

-WordPress – Free (WordPress.com) or self-hosted (WordPress.org) blogging and website-building program.
+WordPress (website platform) – Free (WordPress.com) or self-hosted (WordPress.org) blogging and website-building program.
 This is what I build all of my websites on and my clients love it.

-WP Engine (WordPress hosting) – Managed hosting for WordPress sites.
+WP Engine (WordPress website hosting) – Managed hosting for WordPress sites.
 Fantastic speeds, easy to use.
-I host all of my clients’ websites here, as well as my own.
-Save 20% off your 1st payment with coupon: FASTSITE (aff)
+I host all of my clients’ websites here, as well as my own (in fact, I won't work with a website unless it's hosted with WP Engine).
+Save 20% off your 1st year when you use my affiliate link (aff)

 LeadPages (landing pages) – Landing pages made easy.
 Even if you’re just getting started and don’t have a website yet, this will get you up and running quickly.
 Gather email addresses, register people for events, sell stuff – there’s a ton you can do with LeadPages. (aff)

 *** Kajabi (online courses, landing pages, email marketing, website builder, membership site, payment processing and hosting all in one) - If you're looking for a single package that can take the place of everything listed above, then Kajabi is your answer.
 You can get rid of all those other platforms (and the costs associated with them) and do everything you need on Kajabi.
 You'll find my courses (and everything that goes with them) on Kajabi - and I love it.
 It's simply the best solution I've found to make online courses and websites as easy (and profitable!) as possible.
 And if you're not sure whether it's right for you, there's a 28-day challenge to get you started - for free! (aff)

 The latest Guide to Social Media Image Sizes – regularly updated.